amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 The the content of an `erb` file will propably seem familiar to you.
 It is a mixture of HTML and Ruby code (`erb` stands for **e**mbedded **R**uby). erb pages are rendered as Views.
 This is the first time for us to get in touch with the MVC model.
-We need a controllercontroller to use a view.
+We need a controller to use a view.
 That can be created it via the generator `rails generate controller`.
 Let's have a look at the onboard help of this generator: